 The Company's transactions with unconsolidated VIEs include securitizations of unsecured personal whole loans and sales of whole loans to VIEs.
-The Company has various forms of involvement with VIEs, including servicing of loans and holding senior or residual interests in the VIEs.
-The Company's transactions with unconsolidated VIEs include securitizations of unsecured personal whole loans and sales of whole loans to VIEs.
-The Company has various forms of involvement with VIEs, including servicing of loans and holding senior or residual interests in the VIEs.
+The Company has various forms of involvement with VIEs, including servicing of loans and holding senior or residual interests in the VIEs, however the Company does not hold a significant economic interest in these entities.